home-assistant/home-assistant.io/source/_docs/ecosystem/nginx.markdown

 redirect_from: /ecosystem/nginx/
 ---

-Using nginx as a proxy for Home Assistant allows you to serve Home Assistant securely over standard ports.
+Using NGINX as a proxy for Home Assistant allows you to serve Home Assistant securely over standard ports.
 This configuration file and instructions will walk you through setting up Home Assistant over a secure connection.

 ### {% linkable_title 1.
 Get a domain name forwarded to your IP %}